Hall of Fame

 Always wanting to help any and all marching groups to be successful, he has worked and consulted with numerous bands in the upper Midwest.
 Bill has taken many drum majors and student leaders from area schools to the Bands of America Drum Major Institute.

-Together they’ve created and sustained one of the Upper Midwest’s finest contributions and tributes to the world of youth performing arts.
+Together they have created and sustained one of the Upper Midwest’s finest contributions and tributes to the world of youth performing arts.
 It’s sort of a package deal.

 Both have enjoyed long-time involvement in music and have raised two sons who also have been involved in music for most of their lives, not to mention participating in Youth in Music from the beginning.